High Holidays

 Let us be your home away from home during the holidays!

-Shana Tova from Cornell Hillel!
-Rosh Hashanah this year starts the night of Sunday, September 25 and ends the night of Tuesday, September 27.
+Shana Tova from Grinspoon Hillel!
+Rosh Hashanah this year starts the evening of Friday, September 11 and ends the evening of Sunday, September 13.

-Hillel is excited for the return of our annual Rosh Hashanah Banquet, which will be free for all students this year!
-At the Rosh Hashanah Feast, hundreds of students will gather to celebrate the New Year together as a Jewish community on Sunday, September 25 in Trillium dining hall.
+Hillel is excited for the return of our annual Rosh Hashanah Banquet, which will be free for all students!
+At the Rosh Hashanah feast, hundreds of students will gather to celebrate the New Year together as a Jewish community on Friday, September 11 in Trillium dining hall.
 All are welcome to join.
-RSVP strongly encouraged.

 -